devtron-labs/devtron-documentation/docs/user-guide/plugins/bitbucket-runner-trigger.md

 The **Bitbucket Runner Trigger** plugin by Devtron enables integration between Devtron CI/CD workflows and Bitbucket Runners.
 It allows users to remotely trigger and manage Bitbucket Runners directly from within their Devtron pipelines, enhancing automation capabilities and workflow control.

 ### Prerequisites
-Before integrating the **Bitbucket Runner Trigger** plugin, ensure you have a Bitbucket account, properly configured Bitbucket Runner, and BitbucketToken with appropriate permissions.
+Before integrating the **Bitbucket Runner Trigger** plugin, ensure you have a Bitbucket account, properly configured Bitbucket Runner, and Bitbucket Token with appropriate permissions.

 ---